ishitadatta/Studee/README.md

  11. Display account successfully created message for new users

 ### Credit System
+Every functionality in the application has some actions that can earn the user some credits.
  1. Credits earned for posts on forum
  2. Credits earned from commenting on posts on forum
  3. Credits earned from replying to comments on forum
  4. Credits earned from assignment submission
  5. Credits earned from uploading vaccination certificate
+ 6. Credits earned from joining a club
+ 7. Credits earned from attending an event
+ 8. Credits earned from enrolling for a course
- 6. Credit distribution split-up representation using Chart.js
+ 9. Credit distribution split-up representation using Chart.js
- 7. Credit redeem options
+ 10. Credit redeem options
- 8. Display student with highest credits as 'Star student' in dashboard
+ 11. Display student with highest credits as 'Star student' in dashboard
+ 12. Credits deducted if posts/comments/replies are deleted
+ 13. Credits deducted if assignment submission is deleted
+ 14. Credits deducted on leaving a club
+ 15. Credits deducted on skipping an event
+ 16. Credits deducted on withdrawing from a course

 ### Courses
+Teachers can create a course which a student can get enrolled into and receive assignments for the course.
  1. Create course option for teachers (course name, course image, course description, credits)
  2. Course view option for students (course name, teacher name, course description, credits, duration)
  3. Enroll into course option for students